mDuo13/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/clio-methods/nft_info.md

 <!-- MULTICODE_BLOCK_END -->

-The response follows the [standard format][], with a successful result containing an `nft_info` response object with some arrangement of the following fields:
+The response follows the [standard format](../../api-conventions/response-formatting.md), with a successful result containing an `nft_info` response object with some arrangement of the following fields:

 | `Field`                           | Type            | Description          |
 |:----------------------------------|:----------------|:---------------------|